 establish and maintain a list of persons currently approved for unescorted access.

+When a licensee determines that a person no longer requires access or meets the access authorization requirement, the licensee must remove the person from the approved list as soon as possible, but no longer than 7 working days, and take prompt measures to ensure that the individual is unable to have unescorted access to the material.
 The list must be retained for three years after being superseded or replaced.
 [37.23(e) and (h)(3)]

 Specific Inspection Guidance